Business Sign-off & Approvals for Jira Cloud

 Broader workflow-oriented overview for Jira Cloud approvals.

-If you want approvals without workflow sprawl, no new statuses required, and stronger governance where needed, Business Sign-off is the option to watch.
+If you want approvals in Jira Cloud without workflow sprawl, no new statuses required, and stronger governance where needed, Business Sign-off is the option to consider.